 |Estimated Dates:||Fall: early September to late December, Spring: late January to mid-May|

 Level I: Russian 102 with a 2.75 GPA

 Level II: Russian 202 with a 3.0 GPA

 Assistant Professor of Russian

-Level I and Level II fulfill the two-course international studies requirement and the overseas study requirement for the World Languages major with Russian as the primary language.
-Level I fulfills the general education world language requirement.
+Requirements Fulfilled: Level I fulfills the general education foreign language requirement.
+Level II fulfills the overseas study requirement for the World Languages major with Russian as the primary language.
+Level I and Level II fulfill the two-course international studies requirement.

 Level II: all courses are taught in Russian (Russ 215-216 and OS 325): Russian conversation, grammar, phonetics, culture and civilization.
 A sampling of the courses and course descriptions are available on the CIEE Courses webpage for the program.

 Excursions: Required program excursions in previous semesters have included a bus city tour, the Hermitage, the Peter and Paul Fortress, and a trip to Peterhof.
 Optional excursions organized by CIEE include visits to the Russian Museum, Yusupov Palace, Pushkin’s Apartment Museum, Lenin’s Apartment Museum, the Baltika Brewery, and a walking tour of Dostoevsky’s Crime and Punishment.
 In previous semesters, CIEE arranged an evening at the ballet, group cooking classes in Russian and Georgian cuisine, visits to the Russian bathhouse (banya), and group tickets to hockey and soccer games.